circlesystems/ForgeRock/README.md

 ## To Build
 run "mvn clean install" in the directory containing the pom.xml

+## Flows
+We will present 2 different flows, each flow represents a ForgeRock Authentication Tree.

+# Authentication Flow

 ## Circle Service is Running Node
 This node check if Circle Service is running on the local machine.